 Not Another Child

-Mariah has spent the last twenty years of her life working with and supporting children.
+Since the late 1990s, Mariah has taken an active role in educating, mentoring and supporting children and young adults.
 While obtaining her A.B. in German Studies at Harvard University, she volunteered as a high school tutor, ESL tutor and mentor.
-From 2000-2002, she was a third grade teacher with Teach for America (www.teachforamerica.org), in Long Beach, California.
-She earned her M.A. in Social and Cultural Foundations of Education from the University of Washington in 2005.
+From 2000-2002, she was a third grade teacher with Teach for America (www.teachforamerica.org), in Long Beach, Ca. She earned her M.A. in Education from the University of Washington in 2005.

 Since then, she has been working with her own three children to instill the values of compassion, generosity and kindness toward others.
-A stay-at-home parent and PTA volunteer in Seattle, Washington for many years, Mariah is thrilled to change the lives of many more children all over the world through her work with NAC.
-After a 3-year stint living in Finland, Mariah is even more convinced that there is a way to ensure that no child goes without food, shelter and education.
-Now that she has returned to Seattle, Mariah will continue to devote time to doing so.
+A stay-at-home parent, PTA volunteer, and substitute teacher in Seattle, Washington, Mariah continues to change the lives of many more children all over the world through her work with NAC.
+A 3-year experience of living in Finland has convinced her that there is a way to ensure that no child goes without food, shelter and education.
+Back in Seattle since 2018, Mariah continues to devote her extra time to

 |Vice Treasurer||Michelle Robinson|